glitch64/chatroom-apps/README.md

 To exit the current room and return to the main page, visitors click the exit button and are returned to the select room page.
 Note:  Currently chatroom-apps does not retain a chat history.  next update will include MySQL database storage of text history.

+Updated:  A basic private chat message feature has been added.
+Next update:  Will update private chat to either require a selection from a drop-down list, or some other method.

 Installation: